-The 3+2 Bachelor of Science in Public Health and Masters in Public Health in Health Policy and Management is more than a means to produce next-level HPM experts.
-It will deliver graduates who can not only immediately impact the delivery and administration of health care programs and policies nationwide, but also deliver individuals with a well-developed skill set to manage medicine, nursing, population health and other health professions.
+The 3+2 Bachelor of Science in Public Health and Masters in Public Health in Health Policy and Management (HPM) is more than a means to produce next-level HPM experts.
+It will deliver graduates who can not only immediately impact the delivery and administration of health care programs and policies nationwide, but also deliver individuals with a well-developed skill set to manage medicine, nursing, population health, and other health professions.

-The undergraduate component of the 3+2 program is based on a philosophy of workplace health promotion and proactive prevention of illness to improve the quality of life of individuals, employees, families and communities.
 The graduate MPH component is a non-thesis degree program with culminating experiences as part of the degree requirements.
 Students will participate in a practicum demonstrating overall public health problem solving skills and complete a rigorous capstone class.

 The following is a suggested schedule that includes the required courses for the combined BS/MPH in Public Health-Health Policy and Management.
 It is recognized that many students will change the sequence and number of courses taken in any semester.
 Deviations from the prescribed course sequence, however, should be made with care to ensure that prerequisites for all courses are met.